keyboardio/Kaleidoscope/docs/UPGRADING.md

 Also a new version of the onKeyswitchEvent-handler has been introduced.
 The old version is deprecated.

-### EEPROMKeymap mode

-The [EEPROM-Keymap](doc/plugin/EEPROM-Keymap.md) plugin had its `setup()` method changed, the formerly optional `method` argument is now obsolete and unused.
-It can be safely removed.
-Supplying a second argument will continue to work until its scheduled removal by **2019-04-30**.

 ## keymaps array and KEYMAPS and KEYMAPS_STACKED macros

 The `keymaps` array has been replaced with a `keymaps_linear` array.
 This new array treats each layer as a simple one dimensional array of keys, rather than a two dimensional array of arrays of rows.
 At the same time, the `KEYMAPS` and `KEYMAPS_STACKED` macros that were previously defined in each hardware implmentation class have been replaced with `PER_KEY_DATA` and `PER_KEY_DATA_STACKED` macros in each hardware class.
 This change should be invisible to users, but will require changes by any plugin that accessed the 'keymaps' variable directly.